Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Our Approach

 \section{Our Approach}

+Our approach can be characterized as a form of approximation in value space, built on top of a self-learning policy iteration scheme.
+It has: a) {\it An online play algorithm} that leverages the results of the offline policy iteration. b) {\it An offline training algorithm} that is based on approximate policy iteration, with the policy cost functions approximated using neural networks. c) {\it Agent-by-agent rollout policies} for faster generation of training samples for policy evaluation.

-We apply online play as an approximate policy iteration step to obtain a competitive suboptimal policy that improves over the performance of a rollout policy (see Section~\ref{subsec_preliminary}). \latest{We leverage a policy approximation to mimic the rollout-based RL method with a faster evaluation time.
-We use the new policy approximation as the base policy for online play.} \latest{We choose to approximate a variant of the rollout algorithm known as one-agent-at-a-time (one-at-a-time) rollout~\cite{bertsekas2020multiagent} that scales linearly with the number of agents, instead of exponentially like the standard rollout algorithm \cite{bertsekas2019reinforcement}.
-This condition makes it suitable to apply in our multiagent taxicab problem}.
-We implement the offline approximation using GNNs to leverage the topological structure of the \latest{street network} (see Section~\ref{subsec_offline_archi}).
+Through online play as an approximate policy improvement step, we obtain a competitive suboptimal policy that improves over the performance of the offline policy (see Sec.~\ref{subsec_preliminary}).
+We choose an offline policy that approximates a variant of the rollout algorithm known as one-agent-at-a-time (one-at-a-time) rollout~\cite{BERTSEKAS2020Multiagent} \cite{Bertsekas2021PI}, as it scales linearly with the number of agents, instead of exponentially like the standard rollout algorithm \cite{bertsekas2019reinforcement}.
+We implement the offline approximation using GNNs to leverage the topological structure of the street network (see Sec.~\ref{subsec_offline_archi}).
 Since our policy approximation captures the behavior of a rollout policy derived for a specific historical demand model, a deviation in the current demand model from the original historical demand model might affect the quality of the approximation.
 This change in the approximation performance will in turn affect the performance of the online play.
-To address this, we quantify regions of validity using Wasserstein Ambiguity Set, and propose a method for switching to a different offline approximation based on the Wasserstein Distance between the current and the historical demand models used for training the offline approximation. \latest{The Wasserstein Distance is a distance commonly used in statistics to measure the distance between two probability distributions~\cite{Ran2020}, and we use it for characterizing the difference between demand models in our taxicab problem in Section~\ref{subsec_adaptivity}.}
+To address this, we quantify regions of validity using Wasserstein Ambiguity Sets \cite{Esfahani2015}, and propose a method for switching to a different offline approximation based on the Wasserstein Distance \cite{villani2009optimal} \cite{Ran2020} between the current and the historical demand model used for training the offline approximation (see Sec.~\ref{subsec_adaptivity}).